michaelzg/michaelzg.github.io/_posts/2018-09-03-akka-actor-fsm-comparison-part1.md

 I'll be using Akka version `2.5.16`.
 Please note that as of this writing, the Akka Typed module [may change](https://doc.akka.io/docs/akka/current/common/may-change.html) so if they do I'll update accordingly.

 Let's dive in.
-The following a diagram represents a simple but demonstrative example: a chef cooking ingredients for customers.
+The following diagram represents a simple but demonstrative example: a chef cooking ingredients for customers.

 ![akka-actor-chef-fsm](/assets/img/akka-actor-chef-fsm.png)